I have two children and live in Ottawa, Canada's capital. I've spent time in Poland, South Korea and Azerbaijan, and have visited other countries.

 - beer (specific breweries/brands - I have the retro Budweiser and Heineken cards)

 - historic buildings

-- art, especially street art
+- art, especially Indigenous or street art

-Those are only ideas - overall, it's great to receive cards with lots written on them, no matter the topic!
+Overall, it's great to receive cards with lots written on them, no matter the topic!

 As fellow Canadian postcrossers have so perfectly written, "postcrossing is about communicating to the world and being part of humanity.
 Take the time to handwrite something either serious or funny, happy or sad, important or trivial... to collect all those wonderful shards and sparks of human kindness and creativity from all over the world."